paintparty/fireworks/README.md

 ### Print & return
 Fireworks provides a bevy of print-and-return macros and functions so that you can print values from your source without altering the execution of your program.

 `?`, `?log`, and `?pp` all print the evaled form (or user-supplied label), file info (line + column), and the result.
-The variants with a single trailing dash omit the form/label.
-The variants with a trailing double dash just print only the result.
+The variants with a single trailing dash, such as `?-` omit the form/label.
+The variants with a trailing double dash, such as `?--`,  print only the result.

 Printing with Fireworks formatting (colorized & justified):<br>